idrsdev/streamlit-react-flask/README.md

 ##### Python Side

 `$ streamlit_custom_slider/__init__.py` File
 This is where we define the connection to react component.
 We can pass parameters/args to react.
 These functions could also return a value which can be stored in a variable when we call these function in streamlit.
-Below first we connect to a component and then use that connection to pass data.
+In the code snippet below we have defined a connection to the custom slider component and then use that connection to pass data.
 We can also pass a default return value here.

 ```python
 #To connect with <CustomSlider /> on react side, Along with passing parameters/args this is how we do it,